kooljay82/ugly-calendar/README.md

-# UGLY CALENDAR (mobile friendly / desktop is not considered)
+# UGLY CALENDAR

 ## Why??

 There are so many good and beautiful libraries of 'daterangepicker' out there.
 But some of them are just made for specific frameworks or import some big libraries to use 'daterangepicker'.
 So I decide to make 'daterangepicker' with JS.
 It might be not easy and beautiful.
 But It will be powerful.
 (That's my hope...)

 I hope it can be 'dev-kit' and 'library' both.
 It's up to you!
-If you have to edit lots of things, you can implement this codebase, or you can use files inside 'lib' directory directly
+If you have to edit lots of things, you can implement this codebase, or you can use files inside 'lib' directory directly.

+**This project is for mobile device, desktop is not considered.
+But It works.*

 ## Example

 https://codesandbox.io/s/github/kooljay82/ugly-calendar?file=/src/index.html

-## How To Install
+## How To Install (library)

-**Will be updated soon*
+npm install @kooljay82/ugly-calendar

-## How To Use
+## How To Use (development)

 ```
 // Shortly after download this repository, you have to install packages.
-npm install @kooljay82/ugly-calendar
+npm install

 // When you wanna develop or see example.
 npm run start